PhasecoreX/PCXCogs/README.md

 Automatically check users against multiple global ban lists on server join.
 Other features include automatic banning, manually checking users already on the server, and sending ban reports to supported services.

+### BanSync

+Automatically sync bans between servers that the bot is in.
+Supports pulls (one way) and two way syncing of bans and unbans.

 ### DecodeBinary

 Automatically decode binary strings in chat.
 Any message that the bot thinks is binary will be decoded to regular text.
 Based on a Reddit bot, and was my first cog!